 The European Union is on track to meet the overall targets for 2020.
-According to the European Commissions and the European Environment Agency ('EEA') between 1990 and 2018, the EU has reduced greenhouse gas emissions by 23%, while the economy has grown 61%9.
-Therefore, the 2020 GHG emission reduction target of 20% can reasonably be expected to be met10.
+According to the European Commissions and the European Environment Agency ('EEA') since 1990 greenhouse gas emissions in the EU have been steadily declining.
+Between 1990 and 2018, the EU has reduced greenhouse gas emissions by 23%, while the economy has grown $61\%^{10}$ .
+This trend continued in 2019 with emissions falling to 24% below 1990 levels.
+Since 2014, the overall EU emissions have consistently remained below the EU's 20% reduction target for 2020.
+Therefore, the 2020 GHG emission reduction target of 20% can reasonably be expected to be met.